audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

   SoundTouch: LGPL
     Changes tempo without changing pitch and vice versa.
     Included in audacity

+  Twolame: LGPL
+    Encodes MPEG I layer 2 audio (used in DVDs and Radio).
+Optional separate download.

 For more information, see the documentation inside each library's source code directory.